-Spruce-Up Grant Program
+Community Spruce-Up Program

-For more information contact Aaron Kaufman, Community Projects Manager, firstname.lastname@example.org or contact him at the Central Baltimore Partnership, 25 E 20th St, Baltimore, MD 21218, 410-244-1775.
+For more information about the program, contact Aaron Kaufman, Community Projects Manager, at firstname.lastname@example.org.